exposphere/kilt-did-resolver/README.md

 # KILT-to-PLC DID Resolver

-A permissionless extension to the AT Protocol ecosystem that enables interoperability between KILT and AT Protocol services.
-This resolver acts as a direct drop-in replacement for PLC directory, supporting both KILT and PLC DIDs.
+A permissionless extension to the AT Protocol ecosystem that enables KILT DIDs in AT Protocol services.
+Acts as a drop-in replacement for PLC directory, resolving both KILT and PLC DIDs.

 ## Features